After what seemed like a freak hospital stay with my eight-year old son, I thought we’d come through the toughest part of our journey. I was wrong.

 We were living in limbo from day to day all seven of us crashing in my parents house.
 My husband was frantically trying to figure out a new job, while looking for a house nights and weekends.
 We had a total of…wait for it…four contracts on houses fall through during this time.
 High stress became the new normal.

 Last October Jason and I had purchased a Family Life Marriage cruise (Love Like You Mean it Cruise) that was to sail over the week of Valentine’s Day.
-I had always wanted to try a charted cruise, and we had friends that were encouraging us to go with them.
+I had always wanted to try a chartered cruise, and we had friends that were encouraging us to go with them.
 I remember saying, “I don’t feel like I need a Marriage Conference, but it should be a blast anyway,” and I bought the cruise, so exciting!

 Little did I know that we would turn our lives upside down.
 The weeks before the cruise I remember thinking, “Well, God sure knew I’d need that marriage cruise!”
 How I looked forward to getting away with my man!
 In my mind I counted down.
 Things were so incredibly stressful every day, but I had that cruise to look forward to.